Enterprise Data & Automation

 Once production-like data is copied into non-production environments, testers and developers can still spend around 20-50% of their time on data-related activity.
 This includes searching for the combinations they need within large data sets, making missing values by hand, as well as time lost when useful data is constrained or has been edited in a shared environment.

-Test Data Automation therefore provides a full spread of self-service data capabilities.
+Enterprise Test Data therefore provides a full spread of self-service data capabilities.
 Testers, developers, frameworks and CI/CD tools can self-provision the data they need, triggering reusable test data jobs on-the-fly.
-This includes self-service forms, alongside a range of integrations that pass parameters into Test Data Automation’s high-performance jobs engine.
+This includes self-service forms, alongside a range of integrations that pass parameters into Enterprise Test Data’s high-performance jobs engine.

 Self-service forms in Test Data Automation allow testers and developers to self-provision exactly the data they need.